ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 ```

 You can override these settings if you have other content types that should be treated as users/user groups in the back office.
-When viewing such content in the back office you are able to see e.g. the assigned policies.
+When viewing such content in the back office you're able to see e.g. the assigned policies.

 ## Top-level Locations